qsctr/ctf/redpwnCTF-2021/the-substitution-game/README.md

 # The Substitution Game (Misc)
-We're given a server to ```nc``` to and the [source code](https://github.com/redpwn/redpwnctf-2021-challenges/blob/master/misc/the-substitution-game/chall.py) (or scroll to the bottom) for the challenge.
+We're given a server to ```nc``` to and the [source code](https://github.com/redpwn/redpwnctf-2021-challenges/blob/master/misc/the-substitution-game/chall.py) for the challenge.
 My solution script is in the python file called substitution_game.py and I piped the print output to ```nc``` to automate our solution.

 ## Explanation